Effective Management of Pavement Assets

 - Use tools to determine the impact of increases or decreases in funding

-- Establish cost-effective pavement maintenance and preservation procedures
+- Apply cost-effective pavement preservation and rehabilitation techniques

-- Apply pavement management principals to roadway, parking area, sidewalk and recreational trails
+- Apply pavement management principles to roadway, parking area, sidewalk and recreational trails

-The need to preserve our roadway pavement infrastructure is paramount to insuring the viability of transportation of people and goods.
-This requires ever increasing investments because of the increasing size of the roadway network and increasing commercial vehicle loading.
+The need to preserve our roadway pavement infrastructure is paramount to ensuring the viability of the transportation of people and goods.
+This requires ever-increasing investments because of the roadway network's increasing size and commercial vehicle loading.
 In addition, budget pressures from other infrastructure and social needs have resulted in a substantial infrastructure deficit.
-New approaches are needed to support our ability to effectively maintain and improve the infrastructure.
+New approaches are needed to support our ability to maintain and improve the infrastructure effectively.

-The pressure to preserve pavement infrastructure in the face of ever- increasing needs, and to utilize in new technologies and improved management procedures, is greatest at the municipal level.
-Municipal and local governments typically have limited taxation powers and often lack in-house specialized technical expertise.
+The pressure to preserve pavement infrastructure in the face of ever-increasing needs and to utilize new technologies and improved management procedures is most significant at the municipal level.
+Municipal and local governments typically have limited taxation powers and require more in-house specialized technical expertise.

-With the gradual 20th century shift from an agrarian to industrial economy, there has been a shift in population to urban areas.
-This has resulted in a shift of responsibility for the construction and maintenance of roadway infrastructure.
-Cities, counties and other municipal level governments, are now typically responsible for the maintenance of the largest percentage of roadways in the country.
+With the gradual 20th-century shift from an agrarian to an industrial economy, there has been a shift in population to urban areas.
+This has resulted in a change of responsibility for the construction and maintenance of roadway infrastructure.
+Cities, counties and other municipal-level governments are now typically responsible for the maintenance of the largest percentage of roadways in the country.

-The roots of modern pavement management only go back to the late 1970s with the first international conference on pavement management taking place in Toronto, Ontario in 1985.
-Pavement management philosophy and procedures have undergone numerous changes since that time but the goal has always been to actively management our roadway, parking lot and trail pavements to provide a suitable level of service for a reasonable investment.
-This is primarily achieved by accurately measuring pavement condition, predicting further performance and needs and applying the right maintenance and rehabilitation treatments to the right pavement at the right time.
+The roots of modern pavement management only go back to the late 1970s, with the first international pavement management conference in Toronto, Ontario, in 1985.
+Pavement management philosophy and procedures have undergone numerous changes since that time.
+Still, the goal has always been to actively manage our roadway, parking lot and trail pavements to provide a suitable level of service for a reasonable investment.
+This is primarily achieved by accurately measuring pavement condition, predicting further performance and needs and applying the proper maintenance and rehabilitation treatments to the right pavement at the right time.